wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     *   (h) such other particulars as are prescribed.

-    (4) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][2068] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with the necessary modifications.
+    (4) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][2069] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with the necessary modifications.

-    Section 699C: inserted, on 29 April 1999, by [section 8][2066] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).
+    Section 699C: inserted, on 29 April 1999, by [section 8][2067] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).

+    Section 699C(2): amended, on 1 July 2013, by [section 413][1983] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 699D Entitlement to infringement fees

 *   A regional council is entitled to retain all infringement fees received by it in respect of infringement offences where the infringement notice was issued by an enforcement officer of that council.

-    Section 699D: inserted, on 29 April 1999, by [section 8][2066] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).
+    Section 699D: inserted, on 29 April 1999, by [section 8][2067] of the Local Government Amendment Act (No 2) 1999 (1999 No 24).

 #### Legal proceedings